Compostela, Davao de Oro

-Compostela, officially the Municipality of Compostela (Lungsod sa Compostela; Bayan ng Compostela), is a 1st class municipality in the province of Davao de Oro, Philippines.
+Compostela, officially the Municipality of Compostela (Lungsod sa Compostela; Bayan ng Compostela), is a municipality in the province of Davao de Oro, Philippines.
 According to the 2020 census, it has a population of 89,884 people.

 Etymology

 There are no written records as to how Compostela got its name.
 Folklore tells that the area was a temporary Spanish settlement, a Campo de Castila (literally, "Field of Spaniards") populated by Spaniards from what is now Davao Oriental.
 Another legend holds that a Spanish friar from the eastern coasts of Mindanao came to the place, bringing with him a statue of Saint James the Apostle, patron of his native Santiago de Compostela in Spain.
 The priest then christened the region after his own birthplace..

 History

 Compostela is one of several towns sitting on the vast plains of Davao de Oro.
 Its development started before World War II, when the area was still a forest and the only inhabitants were indigenous Mandayas who chose to settle along the Agusan River.

 Before the outbreak of World War II, the area in what is now the province which the town of Compostela currently belongs was one of the Bureau of Non-Christian Tribes for Mindanao.
 Its office was based at Dansalan, Lanao under the directorship of Teofisto Guingona, Sr., who was then exercising government control over provinces and municipal districts of Mindanao.
 However, the bureau was abolished right after the war.
 The valley was then formed into Compostela-Monkayo Districts and subdivided into three small districts: Monkayo, Compostela and Camansa.
 Compostela was governed by Mr. Bonifacio Garcia as the District Mayor appointed by the Governor of Davao which during that time was still one province with the capitol at Davao City.
 Local government functions were performed by the governor and the district mayors were only ceremonial leaders.

 Road construction of the Davao-Agusan National Highway extended up to Camp Kalaw, a Philippine Constabulary detachment located at what is now the town of Monkayo.
 Compostela Proper, then the popular name of Compostela, was accessible via Agusan River with embarkation at Kilometer 106 (now Barangay Bankerohan Sur of Montevista).
 Settlers from Luzon and the Visayas started to settle in Compostela, lured by a promise of vast agricultural lands so fertile and rich if you are determined and able-bodied.
 That was in 1939 and some of those who came to settle in Compostela to tame the wilderness are the Garcia's of Talibon, Bohol; the Galenzoga's of Baybay, Leyte; the Maquilan's of Mandawe, Cebu; the Regaña's of Samar; the Estrada's of Luzon and the Bayubay's of Ilocos.
 These pioneers lived in harmony with the native Mandayas; among them were the Blanco's, the Manzanares', the Braose's, the Adao's and the Fabian's.
 Third generation of both these pioneers and natives are still in Compostela today.